ipaleka/arrangeit/docs/functional.rst

   $ vagrant up --provision xfcevm

-To remove a virtual machine completely, invoke the following command:
+Invoke the following command in order to remove the virtual machine completely:

 .. code-block:: bash